-Martin J. Weinstein is a partner in the Litigation Department of Willkie Farr & Gallagher LLP and leads the Compliance & Enforcement Practice Group.
-For two decades, he has represented corporations, organizations and individuals in a wide variety of sensitive matters ranging from bribery and corruption matters worldwide to Congressional inquiries into campaign contributions as well as conducting investigations on behalf of the Commissioner of Major League Baseball.
+Martin J. Weinstein is a member of the firm’s Executive Committee, Chair of the Compliance, Investigations & Enforcement Practice Group and a partner in the Litigation Department.
+For two decades, he has represented corporations, organizations and individuals in a wide variety of sensitive matters ranging from bribery, fraud, whistleblower and corruption matters worldwide to Congressional inquiries into campaign contributions as well as conducting investigations on behalf of the Commissioner of Major League Baseball.
 His practice has covered almost every major enforcement, compliance or financial fraud topic in almost every industry, spanning over 60 countries in every region of the world.
 Martin is a widely recognized authority in the US Foreign Corrupt Practices Act (FCPA).
 He has tried more than 50 cases, and he has argued over a dozen appeals.

 In 30 years of experience, Martin has handled numerous sensitive complex investigations and litigation matters, often involving international, financial, and political issues.
 For example, Martin:

 - Defended many of the biggest FCPA cases in history including representations of Lucent, Daimler, Tyco, Teva, Alcatel, and Titan

 - Represented a number of Boards of Directors, Audit Committees, and Fortune 500 companies in sensitive investigation matters

 - Represented the Commissioner of Major League Baseball in the Pete Rose matter

 - Tried nearly 40 federal jury trials across the country

 - Represents a major multinational oil company in defending charges of human rights abuses